-The options are just that, optional.
+The options are optional in each datagram, but required in implementations.
 That is, the presence or absence of an option is the choice of the sender, but each internet module must be able to parse every option.
 There can be several options present in the option field.

 The options might not end on a 32-bit boundary.
-The internet header should be filled out with octets of zeros.
+The internet header must be filled out with octets of zeros.
 The first of these would be interpreted as the end-of-options option, and the remainder as internet header padding.